Zweihorn/macports-test/README.md

 Downloading and testing any experimental port definitions and/or experimental ports from macports-test onto your own Mac should be done deliberately at your own risk.
 Before you start this you may find the information of both the [MacPorts Guide section 4.6.
 Local Portfile Repositories](https://guide.macports.org/#development.local-repositories) and the [MacPorts Guide section 2.2.4.
 Install Multiple MacPorts Copies](https://guide.macports.org/#installing.macports.source.multiple) quite helpful for such experiments.

 ## Issues
-The macports-test project page provides access to the [Github issue tracking page](https://github.com/Zweihorn/macports-test/issues).
+The macports-test project page provides a [Github issue tracking page](https://github.com/Zweihorn/macports-test/issues).
 Please be aware that I am not the developer of the open-source software projects referenced by my experimental ports and this project is just a user initiative.

 ## Legal Stuff
 Copyright 2017 by Zweihorn.
 License terms should be described in the file "LICENSE" of a complete port download.